 Oranges are native to Asia, specifically southern China, India, and Southeast Asia, and are a hybrid variety that was developed around 2500 BCE.
 These fruits are not found growing wild and were spread to the Mediterranean in the 1400s via traders returning from voyages to Asia.
 In the 1500s, Spanish explorers introduced Oranges to South America and Mexico, and the fruits were spread up into North America with French explorers.
 Today Oranges are found across almost every continent and are cultivated in Brazil, Argentina, Mexico, Spain, Italy, India, Japan, Egypt, and the United States.
 They are also produced on a smaller scale in Puerto Rico, Central America, New Zealand, West Africa, the Philippines, and China.

-Someone shared Oranges using the Specialty Produce app for iPhone and Android.
+People have shared Oranges using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with